Research

 Topics

-Archaeology, cultural heritage, and museums—geopolitics, world systems, and cross-cultural exchange; archaeology and colonialism— collections research—historical political economy of archaeological fieldwork
+Archaeology, material culture, and museums—collections-based research—geopolitics, world systems, and cross-cultural exchange—archaeology and colonialism—historical political economy of archaeological fieldwork

 Fields